aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to XLT or Online App" h2="Export DOT to XLT via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOT to XLT conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used to represent directed graphs.
+It is used to represent the structure of a graph, and is often used to represent the structure of a program.
+However, the DOT file format is not suitable for data analysis or visualization.
+Therefore, it is necessary to convert DOT files to a more suitable format, such as HTML or XLT.

+<h2>How Aspose.Total Helps for DOT to XLT Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to HTML and then HTML to XLT.
+Aspose.Words for C++ is a powerful document processing API that can be used to export DOT to HTML.
+It supports a wide range of features, including document conversion, document manipulation, document comparison, and more.
+Aspose.Cells for C++ is a powerful spreadsheet processing API that can be used to convert HTML to XLT.
+It supports a wide range of features, including spreadsheet conversion, spreadsheet manipulation, spreadsheet comparison, and more.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy to include DOT to XLT conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}